DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 In order to enable Datadog Distributed Tracing, the `DatadogConfiguration.firstPartyHosts` property in your configuration object must be set to a domain that supports distributed tracing.
 You can also modify the sampling rate for Datadog distributed tracing by setting the `traceSampleRate` on your `DatadogRumConfiguration`.

-## <a name="web_support"></a>Flutter Web Support

-The following Datadog SDK features are not supported in Flutter Web:

-  * Tags on logs are not supported
-  * Event mappers are not supported.
-  * Manually tracking resources (`start/stopResource`) is not supported.
-  * All manually reported actions (`addAction`) are reported as type `custom`.
-  * Starting long running actions (`start/stopAction`) is not supported.
-  * New sessions are not created after a call to `stopSession`.
-  * Long task length is not configurable

-If you have a need for any of these features, please reach out to your CSM and submit a feature request.

-## Data Storage

-### Android

-Before data is uploaded to Datadog, it is stored in cleartext in your application's cache directory.
-This cache folder is protected by [Android's Application Sandbox][6], meaning that on most devices, this data can't be read by other applications.
-However, if the mobile device is rooted, or someone tampers with the Linux kernel, the stored data might become readable.

-### iOS

-Before data is uploaded to Datadog, it is stored in cleartext in the cache directory (`Library/Caches`) of your [application sandbox][9], which can't be read by any other app installed on the device.

 ## Contributing

 Pull requests are welcome.
 First, open an issue to discuss what you would like to change.